refraction-ray/general-notes/lectures/ML in a Nutshell.md

 Clustering, dimension reduction, classification, regression, etc., the tasks of ML share similarities with certain physics problems: determine phases, predict $$T_c$$ or properties of materials, locate phase boundaries, reveal order parameters, propose new sample as MCMC update methods and so on.

+* Classify phases of matter by neural networks

+  **Reference**: arXiv: 1605.01735

+  Simple FFNN is supervised training from Monte Carlo samples of 2D Ising spin configurations (both ferro and anti-ferro types).
+The trained NN has some transfer power to predict critical temperature correctly for other lattice intead of square lattice.

+  The author further considered Ising lattice gauge model whose Hamiltonian is the sum of the plaquette spins (product of spins on four bonds within a plaquette), where simple full connected NN fail to distinguish the high temperature phases from ground states.
+But they showed that CNN is capable to do this calssification task, by recoginizing local constraints instead of global topological order/ closed loop (they prove the mechanism between such CNN by distinguishing some special desinged states).

 * Unsupervised approaches to learn features

   **Reference**: PRE **96**, 022140 (2017).